-Every August, the small Kerry town of Killorglin comes alive with one of the most fascinating celebrations in the country — Puck Fair, widely considered Ireland’s oldest festival and certainly one of the most unusual.
+Every year from 10–12 August, the small town of Killorglin, County Kerry, comes alive with one of the most fascinating celebrations in the country – Puck Fair.
+Widely considered Ireland’s oldest festival and certainly its most unusual, it is an event we’ve visited ourselves, and it honestly feels unlike any other festival in Ireland.

-📅 Puck Fair 2026 Dates & Quick Overview
+📅 Puck Fair 2026: Quick Overview

 Puck Fair dates have remained unchanged for centuries, making it one of Ireland’s most consistent cultural events.